noobprogrammer333/Final-Project-Final-Exam/README.md

        - Guess the largest number in Max-Heap → Correct: 30
        - Guess the smallest number in Min-Heap → Correct: 5

-This project is a fun, interactive way to explore key data structures, making it perfect for both learning and practical demonstration!
+This project is a fun, interactive way to explore key data structures, making it perfect for learning and practical demonstration!